paulstraw/paulstraw.com/site/content/you-must-be-this-sad-to-enter.md

 ### If you can't afford it, don't live here

 To be blunt, she *doesn't*.
-Talia lives somewhere where it cost her nearly $6.00 one-way to get to her job.
+When she lived in the Bay Area, it cost her nearly $6.00 one-way to get to her job.
 That's something like $250 a month in transit fees, in addition to her \~$1200 monthly rent.
 For those of you unfamiliar with the Bay Area, $1200 a month is quite cheap, even *with* roommates.

 There will always be people here who earn less than others, but affordable housing for all incomes *needs* to be a priority for this city.
 Even if you don't care whether people who earn a low wage can afford to live here (presumably because you're a horrid, short-sighted troll of a person), at least consider that those human-powered startups we all love so much are made possible by people earning similar wages.